gtk-rs/gtk4-rs/book/src/basics/gobject.md

 ```
 Expand the code, copy and try it on your own machine.
 It will work fine.

 But whoops!
 Didn't we forget about one annoyance of reference-counted systems?
 Of course we did: reference cycles.
 `button_increase` holds a strong reference to `button_decrease` and vice-versa.
 A strong reference keeps the referenced object from being deallocated.
-If this leads to a circle, none of the objects in this cycle ever get deallocated.
+If this chain leads to a circle, none of the objects in this cycle ever get deallocated.
-We do not want our apps to senselessly allocating memory, so let us use weak references for the buttons instead.
+We obviously do not want our apps to keep allocating memory, so let us use weak references for the buttons instead.

 <span class="filename">Filename: src/main.rs</span>